The Fractional Porous Medium Equation on the hyperbolic space: Semigroup theory in Banach and Hilbert spaces: existence, uniqueness, contractivity and comparison.

 \subsection{Nonlinear Semigroup in $H^{-s}(\hn)$ and Gradient Flows.}

-The celebrated theory of maximal monotone operators in Hilbert space of Brezis and Komura, \cite{Brezis1,BrezisBk,Komura}, applies in this framework, see for instance Brezis' paper \cite{Brezis1}.
-The link between such theory and the theory of Gradient Flows has been very well explained by Ambrosio in \cite{Ambrosio}, see also \cite{AGSbook}.
+The celebrated theory of maximal monotone operators in Hilbert spaces of Brezis and Komura, \cite{Brezis1,BrezisBk,Komura}, applies in this framework, see for instance Brezis' paper \cite{Brezis1}.
+The link between such theory and the theory of Gradient Flows has been very well explained by Ambrosio et al. in \cite{Ambrosio}, see also \cite{AGSbook}.
 We will briefly explain how the previously mentioned theory applies to the present case.

 We choose as Hilbert space $H^{-s}(\hn)$, the dual of $H^s(\hn)$, with the Hilbertian norm given by

 and the corresponding scalar product.
 Define the (convex, nonlinear) energy functional

 whenever finite, $+\infty$ elsewhere.
 The equation $ u_t = -(-\Delta)^s u^m$ can be interpreted as the subdifferential inclusion $u_t \in \partial[E_m](u)$, where $\partial[E_m]$ is the sub-differential in $H^{-s}(\hn)$ of the convex energy functional $E_m$.